 Master Speaks 7, March/April 1965, page 1

-“Spirits that have lived on the earth for several billions of years gathered in spirit world and are being mobilized to lift Sun Myung Moon of the Unification Church out of obscurity.
+“At least several billions of spirits that lived on the earth gathered in spirit world and are being mobilized to lift and help Sun Myung Moon of the Unification Church.
 Do you know what that means?
-When someone showed the name ‘Sun Myung Moon’ to an advanced spiritual medium, the medium spoke saying to pray for this person and offered a prayer and then bowed.
-Do you know that?
+When you show the name ‘Sun Myung Moon’ to any advanced spiritual medium and ask him or her to pray for Moon, the medium first prays and then naturally starts to praise him while praying.
+Do you understand?
 It is like that.
 That is why unless the spirit world becomes unified, the earth cannot be unified.
-In fact, we have some people standing here who have the ability to communicate with spirit world.
-Confucius, Buddha and Jesus are my subordinates.
-Just yesterday a Buddhist came before me and said “Buddha ordered me to pray 24 hours for Sun Myung Moon so I had not choice but to comply…..”
+In fact, we have Sun Myung Moon standing here who has the ability to unify spirit world.
+Even Confucius, Buddha and Jesus are my subordinates.
+Just yesterday a Buddhist came before me and said “Buddha ordered me to pray 24 hours for Sun Myung Moon so I had no choice but to comply…..”
 Even Buddha will be at odds with heavenly law if he does not cooperate.
-In the future the communist world will completely disappear.”
+In the future the communist world will also completely disappear.”

 March 15, 1975 (page 29)

 “That is why you should be in a position where you can subjugate creation and subjugate the angels to unify into one to receive cooperation from heaven.
 You must come to grips with how the spirit world has already come under the command of Sun Myung Moon of the Unification Church.
 That’s right.
 Buddhist spiritual mediums came up to me and bowed.
 Do you think a believer of Buddhism, a believer of Confucianism would do such things?
 Confucius and Buddha, the whole lot of them are my pupils.
 Do you know what that means?
 Pray about it to see if I am lying.